protocol/research-website/content/posts/202010-libp2p-compression/index.md

 -   And finally, compression can be defined at the connection level, between two nodes of an HTTP connection.

-We weren't currently using compression in any way in the exchange of files within IPFS, so why not mimic HTTP and use compression to drive speed-ups in IPFS file-exchange?
+To date, libp2p has not been using compression in any way in the exchange of files in IPFS, so why not mimic HTTP and use compression to drive speed-ups in IPFS file-exchange?

 ## Drawing inspiration from Dropbox Broccoli